TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Updated resident assignment to use character identifiers and added migration for `character_id` column.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/apartments.md`.

+## Update – 2025-08-24

+Introduced character-scoped banking to support the **banking** resource.

+* Added economy module with account retrieval, deposit, withdrawal and transaction endpoints plus migration and OpenAPI documentation.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/economy.md`.